hpssjellis/maker100-leaders-robotics/PAC.md

 4. **Prep the tech** — purchase hardware, install software, confirm USB/serial permissions.
 5. **Run the pilot** — Build → Test → Fail → Understand → Fix → Explain.
 6. **Measure results** — completed projects, student independence, teacher workload, interest in continuing.
 7. **Decide** — expand, adjust, or stop, based on your own school's evidence.
+If expanding to a full course, hand off funding responsibility to the administration.

 ---